 Data on Kneallhazia solenopsae, a microsporidian pathogen, is provided courtesy of Dr. David Oi, USDA CMAVE, Gainesville, Florida.

-Map layers are managed by Kathy Flanders, Department of Entomology and Plant Pathology, Auburn University.
+Map layers are curated by Kathy Flanders, Department of Entomology and Plant Pathology, Auburn University on behalf of the Ant Pests eXtension Community of practice.

 If you find errors in the map, please contact Kathy Flanders.

-Special thanks to Bart Drees, Jason Oliver, Kelly Loftin, Sanford Porter and members of the Imported Fire Ant Community of Practice for valuable feedback and participation.
+Special thanks to Bart Drees, Jason Oliver, Kelly Loftin, Anne-Marie Callcott, Sanford Porter and members of the Imported Fire Ant Community of Practice for valuable feedback and participation.

 Please note: State and federal imported fire ant quarantines require action on the part of individuals shipping high-risk articles (e.g., turf grass, nursery stock, hay bales, pine straw, bee hives) according to inspection and treatment guidelines published by USDA-APHIS and individual states.
 Fire ants may have been reported in counties outside the quarantined area.
 These reports may represent historical information as well as areas of current infestations based on citations and personal communications listed.
 Contact your state departments of agriculture and/or USDA-APHIS to report suspected imported fire ant occurrences or with questions regarding current distributions and treatment regulations.